-Students with Temporary or Permanent Disabilities:
+Students with Temporary or Permanent Disabilities or Medical Conditions:

-Students with temporary or permanent disabilities may apply for accommodations.
-To be considered for an accommodation, a student must register with Columbia College's Disability Services by making an appointment with a Disability Services Advisor - Main Office - Bldg.
+Students with temporary or permanent disabilities or medical conditions may apply for accommodations.
+To be considered for an accommodation, a student must register with Columbia College's Accessibility Services by making an appointment with an Accessibility Services Advisor - Main Office - Bldg.
 802 or emailing accessibilityservices@columbia.ab.ca.
 The Department Chair or facilitator is not able to provide you with any accommodations without you taking this step.
 Please refer to Columbia College's website to review the Accommodation Policy and Handbook (ADM-P188).